-Second, our framework restricts how the agent's payoff depends on his belief at the moment of stopping.
-While the agent's reservation payoff for stopping at the current time $t$, $\psi(\mu_t)$, can be a function of his belief, we assume that the payoff from following a recommendation to stop at a future time $s$ is independent of the belief $\mu_s$.

-In fact, these two requirements are frequently met in the literature.
+Second, our framework restricts how the agent's payoff depends on his belief at the time of stopping: while the agent's reservation payoff for stopping at the current time $t$, $\psi(\mu_t)$, can be a function of his belief, we assume that the payoff from following a recommendation to stop at a future time $s$ is independent of the belief $\mu_s$.\footnote{In fact, these two requirements are frequently met in the literature.
 For example, in our benchmark model, as well as in \cite{liu2023motivating}, the first requirement is satisfied because there is a state in which the preferences of the two players are aligned and thus the information policy there can be solved independently.
-In \cite{saeedi2024getting}, this requirement is achieved by the assumption of symmetry of the agent's payoff function.\footnote{As a comparison, this restriction is violated in \cite{ely2020moving} and \cite{koh2024persuasion}, since we cannot make the claim that the stopping belief is a constant.}
+In \cite{saeedi2024getting}, this requirement is achieved by the assumption of symmetry of the agent's payoff function.
+As a comparison, this restriction is violated in \cite{ely2020moving} and \cite{koh2024persuasion}, since we cannot make the claim that the stopping belief is a constant.}

-Despite the restrictions imposed above, we make two further assumptions to restrict problem (\ref{eq.generalproblem}), which are quite common in the literature.